Superlative accepts open submissions, runs monthly feature competitions, and annual competitions.

 - The theme for Superlative's 2026 annual writing competition is GROWTH.

-Upon acceptance, Superlative will publish the winner's poem as our featured poem for June, share bio and social media handles, and pay a £100 winner prize.
+Upon acceptance, Superlative will publish the winner's poem as our annual poetry competition winner in our annual print journal (alongside a runner-up and shortlisted poems), share bio and social media handles, and pay a £500 winner prize.
 We also nominate winners for major prizes (Pen America, Pushcart, Best of the Net, etc) and continue to promote winners after publication.
 Submitted work should be:

 - Your own - not written by any kind of AI software.